Artist's impression of the newfound planet in orbit around Alpha Cen B.

 An artist's concept of a habitable Earthlike planet in the Alpha Centauri system.
 Image by Mark Fisher.

 Alpha Centauri is the nearest star system to the Sun.
-Alpha Centauri (known to navigators as "Rigel Kent") lies at a distance of 4.37 light-years (1.34 parsecs) in the constellation Centaurus.
-On Oct.
-16, 2012, the discovery of a planet in the Alpha Centauri system was announced but its existence is now doubted.
+Alpha Centauri (known to navigators as "Rigel Kent") lies at a distance of 4.37 light-years (1.34 pc) in the constellation Centaurus.
+On Oct 16, 2012, the discovery of a planet in the Alpha Centauri system was announced but its existence is now doubted.

 Alpha Centauri A is a yellow G star similar to the Sun but about 1.5 times as bright; B is a smaller, orange K star with about half the Sun's luminosity.
 The third possible member of the system, Proxima Centauri, is a red dwarf, about 7,000 times fainter than the Sun, which, if it is truly associated with the main pair, moves in a very wide orbit with a period of millions of years.